aleksk/LazyCopy/README.md

 Three endpoints are currently supported:
 * `c:\temp\copy.txt` => `d:\binaries\source.txt`.
 Content is copied by the kernel-mode driver.
 * `c:\temp\copy.txt` => `\\build_server\source.txt`.
 If the driver cannot open the file from the kernel-mode, it asks the user-mode service to open that file, and then downloads content in the kernel-mode.
 * `c:\temp\copy.txt` => `http://www.contoso.org/`.
 Driver asks the user-mode service to download that file.
-You can extend the user-mode service to support more endpoints.
+You can easily extend the user-mode service to support more endpoints.

 Prerequisites
 -------